What a time to hold both mourning and fear:

 mission at miserable end, the house

-silent as passing round tea, with tears,
+silent as pouring of tea, with tears.

-they awaited a knock, the Pharisees' fashion
+They awaited a knock, the Pharisees' fashion:

 of heartlessly seeking hopes to douse

 that smoking vision of God down the row

 of animal pieces, to show who would pay;

 they forgot to consider that God would sunder

 Himself for the covenant his people long broke,